-Information from the intermediaries survey indicates that intermediaries had substantially more backtesting exceedances on non-centrally cleared transactions margined using SIMM in March 2020 (with a rate of exceedance over 5% and an average exceedance level of over \$100 million) than in February 2020 (with less than a 1% rate of exceedance and an average amount of each exceedance less than \$5 million).43 The average rate of exceedance moderated in April 2020 to under 2%, as did the amount of the average exceedance to under \$20 million.
+Information from the intermediaries survey indicates that intermediaries had substantially more backtesting exceedances on non-centrally cleared transactions margined using SIMM in March 2020 (with an exceedance rate of over 5% and an average exceedance level of over \$100 million) than in February 2020 (with less than a 1% exceedance rate and an average amount of each exceedance of less than \$5 million).45 The average exceedance rate moderated in April 2020 to under 2%, as did the amount of the average exceedance to under \$20 million.

-According to ISDA, some of the exceedances required assessment of bilateral SIMM shortfall remediation where intermediaries looked to increase non-centrally cleared IM amounts above those calculated by SIMM.44 Some of these SIMM shortfalls were remediated by the firms involved by increasing the amount of IM in order to decrease the exceedance rate.
+According to ISDA, some of the exceedances required the assessment of bilateral SIMM shortfall remediation, where intermediaries looked to increase non-centrally cleared IM amounts above those calculated by SIMM.46 Some of these SIMM shortfalls were remediated by the firms involved by increasing the amount of IM in order to reduce the exceedance rate.
 None of these portfolios required bilateral remediation by the next monitoring at the end of September 2020.
 The SIMM shortfalls that were subject to remediation assessment were related to equity bucket risk weights, equity correlations between buckets

-44 The ISDA Governance Forum reported to the regulators and licensed users of SIMM the backtesting exceedances in the first half of 2020 related to the Covid-19 market stress in two separate reports.
+46 The ISDA Governance Forum reported to the regulators and licensed users of SIMM the backtesting exceedances in the first half of 2020 related to the Covid-19 market stress in two separate reports.

-42 See Gurrola-Perez (2020).
+44 See Gurrola-Perez (2020).

-43 Intermediaries that responded to the Intermediaries survey reported the number of exceedances where 1-day profit exceeded 1-day IM collected, the total number of portfolios and the total amount of profit that exceeded the IM collection amounts of regulatory IM based on ISDA SIMM.
+45 Intermediaries that responded to the Intermediaries survey reported the number of exceedances where one-day profit exceeded one-day IM collected, the total number of portfolios and the total amount of profit that exceeded the IM collection amounts of regulatory IM based on ISDA SIMM.

-and credit non-qualifying CMBX credit indexes45 and totalled over \$400 million.
+and credit non-qualifying CMBX credit indexes47 and totalled over \$400 million.
 The total SIMM IM amount across all portfolios was reported to ISDA to be over \$130 billion at the end of June 2020.